bekzod-murotboyev/bekzod-murotboyev/README.md

 *[BitcoinBot](https://t.me/bitcoin001Bot) - This bot helps people easily manage their investments and not miss the desired point of Bitcoin.
 In addition, this bot is one of my personal projects developed with full external APIs and MySQL and currently available on amazon web services.*

 *[RentSeeker](https://t.me/ijarachi01Bot) - This project is very useful for those who want to sell, buy, rent and look for a house to rent.
 This project was developed in groups, including Spring Boot, Webhook, PostgreSQL, Open Feign, Thymeleaf, Mail Sender and used communication with GitHub.*

+*[Railway](https://t.me/rail_e_tickets_bot) - Helping this application you can get all information about railways and trains which is going around Uzbekistan.*

 </details>